 Doesn't seem familiar?
 Jump to the "Original" help about groups.

-In the Ultra Course View, you won't have a separate area for groups.
-Instead, instructors can create group assignments and tests where you can collaborate with other students.
+In the Ultra Course View, instructors can create group assignments, tests, and discussions where you can collaborate with other students.
 Your instructors can also create course groups that are listed in the Details & Actions panel.

-On the Course Content page, your group name is listed after the group assignment or test title.
+On the Course Content page, your group name is listed after the group item's title.
 Your group members' names appear when you open the item and when you work on it.
 If Join a group to participate appears, select the link to choose a group.